Blue Mustang: Reception

 The sculpture has been both widely disparaged and praised.
-Locals have taken to calling it Blucifer, though the artist's estate dislikes the demonic associations.
+Locals have taken to calling it "Blucifer", though the artist's estate dislikes the demonic associations.

 A Facebook group made in 2009 garnered national attention for requesting that the sculpture be removed, but the creator of the page eventually decided that she wanted it to stay.
 Removing the statue was broached again in 2016 with talk of petitioning the City of Denver to remove it.
+Rachel Hultin, a real estate agent in Denver, Colorado, created a website to give voices to those who find the sculpture frightening and want it moved to a less prominent location.
+Hultin says, "Things with glowing eyes are culturally associated with the dead...it's not a positive image."

 The statue has also been noted for its prominent veins, scrotum, and anus, as well as its overall phallic quality.

 In September 2019, the piece was vandalized with orange graffiti on its hooves.

 The city ultimately paid $650,000 for the sculpture.
 A 2007 appraisal valued the work at $2,000,000, and the city has insured it at that value.